When should my newborn be photographed?

 What kinds of payment options do you accept?

-Kaylie Ruth Photography is able to process checks, credit cards, cash, or PayPal.
+Kaylie Ruth Photography is able to process checks, credit cards, cash, or online card payments via Square.
 Just let me know what works best for you!

 Why are newborn photo sessions so long?